 Ushiro Empi Uchi is a rear elbow strike.
 Commonly the body moves back quickly while still facing forward and the elbow is driven straight back adjacent to your ribs.
 Your striking fist will come to rest on your ribs.
 It looks very much like an exaggerated hand-setting motion for those who are familiar with this action.
 The strike is naturally targeted at the Chudan level.

 The palm must be facing up when performing this strike.
 This helps guide the strike straight back.
 If the palm is turned inward, the strike is more likely to swing outward and miss the intended target.
 You should notice that of all the Empi Uchi strikes this one is the most likely to inadvertently strike with the tip of the elbow, but the risk of injury is lessened somewhat since the elbow is most likely to strike into a soft tissue area (the abdomen).

 The opposite hand can be pressed into the top of the fist of your striking arm to augment the strike (somewhat).
 If your opponent is directly behind you then a slight step to the side opposite your striking arm will allow you to be in a better position to attack your opponent’s center.

 Mawashi Ushiro Empi Uchi

 This is a rear roundhouse elbow strike and is best described as a Yoko Empi Uchi delivered behind you as you rotate your torso back toward your target.
 The strike may be delivered to the Chudan or Jodan levels.
-This often involves stepping back slightly with the same side leg to better facilitation rotation of your center, though this is not always a requirement or possibility.
+This often involves stepping back slightly with the same side leg to better facilitate rotation of your center, though this is not always a requirement or possibility.